Veľké Turovce

 Veľké Turovce (Nagytúr) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1156.

 Geography

 The village lies at an altitude of 138 metres and covers an area of 9.191 km².
 It has a population of about 808 people.

+Population

 Ethnicity

 The village is about 61% Magyar and 39% Slovak.

 Facilities

 The village has a public library and football pitch.